scotws/cthulhu/docs/MANUAL.md

 - **Labels** start with a colon (`:`) if the are global, and an underscore (`_`) if they are local must be inside a local scope, enclosed by `.scope` and `.scend`.
-After that, they follow the same rules as symbols.
+After that, they follow the same rules as symbols, except that the first character after the colon may be a number.

 - **Math terms** are handled inside square braces and follow reverse polish notation (RPN).
 See below for a further description.